Skip to content

 2. Keep fine details at least 1pt stroke weight for clean printing

-3. Preview your design at actual print size before sending to the RIP
+3. Preview the design at actual print size before sending to the RIP

-4. If using a transfer supplier, upload the highest resolution file available
+4. When using a transfer supplier, upload the highest resolution file available

-For a deeper comparison of file types and when to use vector versus raster graphics, see our Vector vs. Raster Graphics guide.
+For a deeper comparison of file types and when to use vector versus raster graphics, see the vector vs. raster graphics guide.

 What Are the Best Practices for DTF Success?

-2. Test First: Always do test prints before production runs
+2. Test First: Always run test prints before production runs, especially on new fabrics or with new ink batches.

-3. Store Properly: Keep films and powder in cool, dry conditions
+3. Store Properly: Keep film in sealed packaging and powder in airtight containers, both in cool, dry conditions.

-4. Document Settings: Keep records of successful print settings
+4. Document Settings: Keep records of successful press settings by fabric and film type.

-5. Quality Materials: Invest in quality inks, films, and powder
+5. Quality Materials: Invest in quality inks, films, and powder.
+The cost difference per transfer is small; the quality difference is substantial.

 Frequently Asked Questions